 Hiking Mileage: varies

 Highest Elevation: 7,874 feet

 This morning we have some flexibility and a couple of different options dependent on how the group is feeling.
 One option is to wake up early and take the tourist bus to Machu Picchu for the sunrise.
 Another option is to sleep in a bit, let the tourist crowds subside and take the bus to Machu Picchu around 10 am.
 We will discuss the options the night before and decide as a group which strategy we want to employ.

 At Machu Picchu our local Peruvian guide will lead us on a thorough and fascinating tour of the ancient Inca city for the next 3-4 hours.
 We will learn about the amazing cultural history of the Inca and Machu Picchu, and delve into some of the mysteries that surround the remote mountain city.
-After the Machu Picchu tour we'll relax with a scenic picnic lunch or head back to Aguas Calientes for lunch.
-We will then board a train back to Cusco in the mid to late afternoon and enjoy one last evening in Cusco.
+After the Machu Picchu tour we will head back to Aguas Calientes for lunch.
+We will then board a train to the historic town of Ollantaytambo.
+Upon arrival in Ollantaytambo, we board our private van to the town of Urubamba.
+Depending on the time, we may have dinner in Urubamba or continue on to Cusco where we will have dinner and check into our hotel.
 What a week it's been!

 This morning we will have our last Peruvian breakfast in Cusco and a relaxing morning before we say our good-byes, re-pack at Tierra Viva and de-issue group gear before heading to the airport.
 From here it's of course your option to continue exploring Peru on your own or have a flight booked to return home.